Go Back

 Brew the Green Tea

-- Heat 1.65 L of water to 75–80°C (167–176°F) — do not boil.
+1. Heat the 1.65 litres of water to 75–80°C — do not boil.
 Green tea brewed at boiling temperature turns bitter and harsh, overwhelming both the lemon balm and the strawberry syrup before they even enter the glass.
 No thermometer?
 Boil, then rest uncovered for 4–5 minutes.
-Add 6–7 green tea bags and steep for 2–3 minutes maximum.
+Add the 6–7 green tea bags and steep for 2–3 minutes maximum.
 Remove gently without squeezing and cool to lukewarm.

 Make the Light Strawberry Syrup

-- Combine hulled and halved strawberries, sugar, and water in a small saucepan over medium-low heat.
+1. Combine the hulled and halved strawberries, sugar, and water in a small saucepan over medium-low heat.
 Bring to a gentle simmer and cook for 8–10 minutes — just until the berries have fully softened and released their juice and aroma.
 Keep the heat low throughout.
-Aggressive boiling reduces the syrup too quickly and pushes the strawberry flavor from fresh and bright toward cooked and jammy.
+Aggressive boiling reduces the syrup too quickly and pushes the strawberry flavour from fresh and bright toward cooked and jammy.

 Strain the Syrup

-- Pour through a fine-mesh sieve into a bowl or measuring jug.
+1. Pour through a fine-mesh sieve into a bowl or measuring jug.
 Allow to drain naturally — do not press the solids.
-Pressing introduces starchy, pulpy liquid that muddies the syrup's clean color and delicate flavor.
+Pressing introduces starchy, pulpy liquid that muddies the syrup's clean colour and delicate flavour.
 Discard the spent strawberries.
 Cool completely to room temperature before using.

 Sweeten the Tea

-- While the tea is still slightly warm, stir in 100 ml of cooled strawberry syrup and taste carefully.
+1. While the tea is still slightly warm, stir in 100ml of the cooled strawberry syrup and taste carefully.
 The strawberry should read as soft and supportive — present in the background, not leading.
-Add up to 40 ml more only if the fruit character is barely detectable.
+Add up to 40ml more only if the fruit character is barely detectable.
 Follow with 1 tablespoon of mild honey, stirring until fully dissolved.
 Add a second tablespoon only if the balance genuinely needs it.

 Infuse the Lemon Balm